spoom-php/core/README.md

   'timezone' => 'UTC'
 ]);

-// create an application before you use the Framework.
-Storing to variable is
+// create an application (if you wish, it's also optional in most cases) to store some globals for your application.
+Storing it in a variable is
-// optional, you can access the application anywhere using
-// `Application::instance()` static method
+// optional, you can access the application anywhere using the `Application::instance()` static method
 $spoom = new Application(

   // used environment's name